NathanHarrington/NathanHarrington.github.io/content/posts/transformative_virtual_assistant_development.md

 Category: articles
 Tags: productivity

+Read this from top to bottom to find a path to success built on a pillar of failure.

 You are busy.
 You are valuable to the organization.
 There are things that you are uniquely good at.
 This process will help you focus on those things.
 Invest in freeing your time, and reap huge benefits as your